Admissions Criteria – MSN To Doctor Of Philosophy In Nursing

-A minimum cumulative grade point average (GPA) of 3.3 on a 4.0 scale in graduate study
+- A minimum cumulative grade point average (GPA) of 3.3 on a 4.0 scale.

-Three professional recommendations of leadership competencies or potential, including a letter of recommendation from your academic adviser or a professor who taught you at the master’s level.
+- Three professional recommendations of leadership competencies or potential, including a letter of recommendation from an academic advisor or professor at the MSN level.

-Evidence of professional activities as reflected in current curriculum vitae that is submitted with the application.
+- Evidence of professional activities as reflected in current curriculum vitae submitted with the application.

-The Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) may be required.
-If required, one of these standardized tests must have been completed within the previous five years and the student must have achieved an acceptable score.
-GRE and MAT scores are used as part of the data in which admission decisions are made.
+- The Graduate Record Exam (GRE) may be required.
+If required, GRE scores must be completed within the past five years.
+GRE scores are used as part of the data in which admission decisions are made.
 The scores, however, are never the sole criteria for admission.
-This requirement may be waived at the discretion of the Admissions Committee for alumni of Barry University with a graduate GPA of 3.3 or greater, or non alumni applicants with a GPA of 3.5 or greater.
+This requirement may be waived at the discretion of the Admissions Committee for alumni of Barry University with a graduate GPA of 3.3 or greater.

-Intensive scholarly writing is expected in the doctoral program.
-As a result it is our expectation that students independently seek additional writing assistance.
+- Intensive scholarly writing is expected in the doctoral program.
+As a result, it an expectation that students independently seek additional writing assistance.